Trident Park Energy Recovery Facility in Cardiff is now only a few months away from completion.

 Once fully operational the facility will be handling 350,000 tonnes of residual waste, or post-recycling waste, per year, generating 28MW of electricity - enough to power around 50,000 households.
 172 tonnes of that waste will be coming from five Councils that make up the Prosiect Gwyrdd partnership: Cardiff, Newport, Monmouthshire, Vale of Glamorgan and Caerphilly.

-Steam blowing is a standard and safe process that is part of the commissioning process only.
+Steam blowing is also a standard and safe process that is part of the commissioning process only.
+Exact dates and timing of the steam blowing will be published on this site as soon as they are confirmed.

 Finding Cardiff EfW